nizmoh/arcade-game/README.md

 3. Open index.html in a web browser

 ### Dependency
-Please note that this game uses ES6 syntax which required a modern web browser such as Chrome, Firefox, Safari or Edge
+Please note that this game uses ES6 syntax which required a modern web browser such as Chrome, Firefox, Safari or Edge.

 #### Playing the Game
 The Objective of the game is to cross the street without being bitten by the bugs.
 Once you successfully cross the street, you will win.